tim-honchel/successful-startup/README.md

 Class library.
 Inner-most layer.
 Business logic.
 Contains entity base classes, repository interfaces, and API interfaces.
 Creates blueprints that data layers must follow, ensuring that all requirements are met and making it easier to substitute databases as needed without risking errors.

 ### Data
 Class library.
 Middle layer.
 Database access.
 Contains APIs, Identity authentication tools, database contexts and factories, entities, code-first database migrations, repositories for CRUD operations, and a mapping profile to map data and domain entities.
-Provides APIs that allow the presentation layer to read and write to the database.
+Provides APIs that allow the presentation layer to read and write to the database. *I would like to add a separate layer for the API that sits between the presentation and data layers.
+The presentation layer would only interact with the API.*

 ### Presentation
 Blazer Server app.
 Outer layer.
 User interface.
 Contains Razor components, pages, and layouts.
 Displays content and allows for user input.
 This is set as the startup project and contains Program.cs for app build and service configuration, so when the application runs, this project will be loaded first.